oesteban/hcph-sops/docs/data-management/mriqc.md

 ### Assessing anatomical images (T<sub>1</sub>-weighted and T<sub>2</sub>-weighted)
 - [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
+- [ ] Check that the visual report is complete when you open it.

+    ??? bug "A visual report is incomplete"

+        - [ ] Identify what failed in the "About > Errors" section of the visual report.
+        - [ ] Address the issue (e.g., out-of-memory when running a container) and re-run *MRIQC*.
+            Proceed as in the previous case by finding documentation on the *MRIQC* repository or NeuroStars.

 - [ ] Visualize the first mosaic (background-enhanced mosaic) and apply the [exclusion criteria](qaqc-criteria.md#background-enhanced-mosaic)
 - [ ] Scroll down to the zoom in the brain mask mosaic and apply the [exclusion criteria](qaqc-criteria.md#zoomed-in-brain-mosaic)
 - [ ] Assign a quality rating and indicate artifacts with the *Rating widget*.